 Below is the City of Boise’s description of how to acquire a residential parking permit.

-Hey, you did it!
-The stressful stuff’s all over and you now live in The City of Trees.
+You’ve done it!
+The stressful stuff’s all over and you live in The City of Trees.
 Now there are just a few more quick things to consider before you fully get out of “moving mode.”

-It may not seem that exciting at first glance, but Boise has way more to offer than trees and affordable housing.
+It may not seem that exciting at first glance, but Boise has way more to offer than trees and Rocky Mountain views.

-This Is Boise is also an excellent all-round resource for finding interesting stuff to do.
+This Is Boise is also an excellent all-around resource for finding interesting stuff to do.

 It’s also worth noting, Boise has a thriving music scene which is still somewhat under the radar.

 That’s our wrap-up on Boise.
 Give us some feedback in the comments–what did we miss?

 Check out even more of Boise (and learn how to pronounce it) below.